2014 GENERAL RULES

 2. Visual protest must be made prior to qualifying at no cost to either party involved.

 3. All protest must be paid in cash.
 No checks.
-When a protest is filed, the money must be presented to the pit office and sign protest form immediately.
-The party being protested has 5 minutes to present the money to the pit office and accept protest by signing protest form.
-Cars involved in protest must remain in scale area until protest fees are paid and form is signed.
-Once protest procedures are completed, cars will be taken to the designated protest area.
+When a protest is declared, the money must be presented to the pit office and sign protest form immediately.
+The party being protested has 5 minutes to present the money to the pit office and accept the protest by signing the protest form.

 4. Once you declare a protest, you will lose ½ the protest money should you retract this declaration.